Download PDF version.

 - Predictive analysis for early fault detection and isolation

-- Low power modes for intelligent power management (IPM) measured on a protected capacity per watt for inactive data
+- Low power modes for intelligent power management (IPM) measured on a protected capacity per watt for idle or inactive data

 - IOPS, bandwidth or response time per watt of energy to do work

-- Tolerance for deployment at different altitudes, temperature and humidity conditions where cloud and managed service providers have high-density data centres
+- Tolerance for deployment at different altitudes, temperature and humidity conditions where cloud and managed service providers have high-density data centers

 - Self-Encrypting Drives (SEDs) for security, compliance and rapid decommissioning for secure erase

 - Support for different block sizes, including standard 512 bytes, 520 bytes for ANSI T10 DIF, and 4K pages to support ultra-large capacities

 - Dual-port 6Gb/s and 12Gb/s SAS, SATA and Fibre Channel (FC)

 - 2.5-inch small form factor (SFF)

 - HDD and SSD to support high density 1U, 2U, along with dense 4U 48 and 4U 60 drive configurations (To counter the effects of many rotating HDDs in a dense environment, robust packaging or enclosures should be used to dampen vibration and potential performance impacts.)

 - IOPS rate of activity of work being done (such as reads and writes of a given size for accessing files, doing transactions, database or other operations)